-- We will open your account and process the necessary documents to transfer the funds in your existing account without having to worry about paying taxes or early withdrawal penalties.
+- We will open your Self-Directed Individual Retirement Account and process the necessary documents to transfer the funds to your existing account without having to worry about paying taxes or early withdrawal penalties.
 Once your account is open, your representative will then be able to help you make informed decisions regarding the precious metals you should invest in.
 The entire process usually takes about 2-3 weeks.

 Frequently Asked Questions

 Why do I need a custodian for my IRA?